Richard Adolf Zsigmondy: Private life

 In 1903 Zsigmondy married Laura Luise Müller, with whom he had two daughters, Annemarie and Käthe.

-Richard Zsigmondy passed away due to his suffering from arteriosclerosis only a few month after retiring from his university position in Göttingen in early March.
+Richard Zsigmondy died due to his arteriosclerosis only a few months after retiring from his university position in Göttingen in early March.

 He was a cousin of the architect Frigyes Schulek, whose mother was Auguszta Zsigmondy.
 He is also related to the violinist Dénes Zsigmondy.